InitRunner

 • Recurring tasks → use Triggers with daemon mode instead

-• Multi-agent workflows → use Compose for coordination
+• Multi-agent workflows → use Flow for coordination

 • Interactive exploration → use REPL mode (-i) for human-in-the-loop